aniuska/DataScience/Yuvoh/Readme.md

 1. Data exploratory analysis
 Assess quality of the data, plot target distribution, missing data and relationship between target and fearures.
 Coding and furthe information can be found on
 2. Feature engineering
 Missinga data imputation, encoding of categorical feautures and create new features.
-Coding and furthe information can be found on
+Coding and furthe information can be found on [Feature Engineering](Feature Engineering.ipynb)
 3. Model training/testing
 The number of feature used in the modeling was 35.
 Boosting Gradient Regressor model was created and GridSearch was utilised the optimal hyper-parameters.
-Coding and furthe information can be found on
+Coding and furthe information can be found on [Modeling](Models.ipynb)